-It would be undesirable if MonoLocalBinds (page 460) were to apply to loaded modules too: that might cause a compilation error, but more commonly it will cause extra recompilation, because GHC will think that it needs to recompile the module because the flags have changed.
+It would be undesirable if MonoLocalBinds (page 449) were to apply to loaded modules too: that might cause a compilation error, but more commonly it will cause extra recompilation, because GHC will think that it needs to recompile the module because the flags have changed.

-If you are setting language options in your .ghci file, it is good practice to use :seti (page 51) rather than :set (page 49), unless you really do want them to apply to all modules you load in GHCi.
+If you are setting language options in your .ghci file, it is good practice to use :seti (page 60) rather than :set (page 59), unless you really do want them to apply to all modules you load in GHCi.

-The two sets of options can be inspected using the :set (page 49) and :seti (page 51) commands respectively, with no arguments.
+The two sets of options can be inspected using the :set (page 59) and :seti (page 60) commands respectively, with no arguments.
 For example, in a clean GHCi session we might see something like this:

 '''

 ghci> :seti

-base language is: GHC2021
+base language is: Haskell2010

 with the following modifiers:

+-XNoMonomorphismRestriction

+-XNoDatatypeContexts

+-XNondecreasingIndentation

 -XExtendedDefaultRules

--XNoMonomorphismRestriction

 GHCi-specific dynamic flag settings:

 other dynamic, non-language, flag settings:

--fexternal-dynamic-refs

--fignore-optim-changes

--fignore-hpc-changes

--fignore-hpc-changes

 -fimplicit-import-qualified

 warning settings:

 '''

 The two sets of options are initialised as follows.
-First, both sets of options are initialised as described in The .ghci and .haskeline files (page 55).
+First, both sets of options are initialised as described in The .ghci and .haskeline files (page 65).
 Then the interactive options are modified as follows:

-- The option -XExtendedDefaultRules is enabled, in order to apply special defaulting rules to expressions typed at the prompt (see Type defaulting in GHCi (page 26)). - The Monomorphism Restriction is disabled (see Switching off the Monomorphism Restriction (page 459)).
+- The option -XExtendedDefaultRules is enabled, in order to apply special defaulting rules to expressions typed at the prompt (see Type defaulting in GHCi (page 36)). - The Monomorphism Restriction is disabled (see Switching off the Monomorphism Restriction (page 449)).